Powers Boothe

 Powers Allen Boothe (June 1, 1948 – May 14, 2017) was an American actor known for his commanding character actor roles on film and television.
 He received a Primetime Emmy Award and nominations for two Screen Actors Guild Awards.

 He won a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his portrayal of Jim Jones in Guyana Tragedy: The Story of Jim Jones (1980).
 He also played saloon owner Cy Tolliver on Deadwood from 2004 to 2006, President Noah Daniels on 24 in 2007, and Lamar Wyatt in Nashville from 2012 to 2014.
-He also appeared in the western limited series Hatfields & McCoys (2012).
+He also appeared in the limited series Hatfields & McCoys (2012).

 He is also known for his performances as "Curly Bill" Brocius in the western Tombstone (1993) and Alexander Haig in historical drama Nixon (1995).
-Other notable film roles include Cruising (1980), Red Dawn (1984), Blue Sky (1994), Sudden Death (1995), Sin City (2005), and Sin City: A Dame to Kill For (2014).
+Other notable film roles include Southern Comfort (1981), Red Dawn (1984), Blue Sky (1994), Sudden Death (1995), Frailty (2001), and Sin City (2005).
+He also played General Vasily Chuikov, a Soviet general in World War II above Stalingrad's operation against Nazi's Wehrmacht under Gen. Friedrich von Paulus, in Stalingrad (1990).

 He portrayed Gideon Malick in the Marvel Cinematic Universe's The Avengers (2012), and in the ABC series Agents of S.H.I.E.L.D. from 2015 to 2016.
-He was also the voice of Gorilla Grodd in the DC Animated Universe shows Justice League and Justice League Unlimited.
+He was also the voice of Gorilla Grodd in Justice League and Justice League Unlimited.

 Early life

-Boothe, the youngest of three boys, was born June 1, 1948, at home on a cotton farm in Snyder, Texas, to Merrill Vestal Boothe (1924–1985), a rancher, and his wife Emily (née Reeves) Boothe (1924–1999).
-His father named him after his best friend, who had been killed in the Second World War.
+Boothe, the youngest of three boys, was born June 1, 1948, at home on a cotton farm in Snyder, Texas, to Merrill Vestal Boothe, a rancher, and his wife Emily (née Reeves) Boothe.
+His father named him after his best friend, who had been killed in World War II.

 Boothe attended Snyder High School, where he played football and appeared in school plays.
 He was the first in his family to go beyond high school, graduating with a Bachelor of Arts degree from Southwest Texas State University in San Marcos, and earning a Master of Fine Arts degree in Drama from Southern Methodist University in University Park, Texas.